dendronhq/dendron-site/vault/dendron.topic.markdown.md

 - {{ fm.alist[2] }}
 ```

-When this note is rendered in preview / publishing, it would be equivalent to rendering the markdown below:
+When this note is rendered in preview / publishing, it would be equivalent to rendering the Markdown below:
 ```
 > this note is in it's 🌱 stage
 >